Selanik, Θεσσαλονίκη , Salonica

 Thessaloniki Car Rental: There are offices of international companies such as Avance, Avis & Budget, Hertz & Thrifty and Sixth in Thessaloniki Airport’s arrivals ground floor.
 The roads are comfortable for driving.
-The city center is 13 kilometers from the airport.
+The city center is 13 kilometers from Thessaloniki Airport.
 It is possible to reach the city by car in 17 minutes.
 Halkidiki is 57 km and trip takes 50 min.

 Just as this time you can visit around Thessaloniki, Dojran (Macedonia) is only 90 km and journey takes about 1hour.
 Skopje is 250km and 290km.
-If you like long trips by car, Tirana (Albania) is 400km, Sofia (Bulgaria) is 300km, Also, Istanbul (Turkey) is 580km.
+If you like long trips by car, Tirana (Albania) is 400km, Bulgarian capital Sofia is 300km, Also, Istanbul (Turkey) is 580km.

 Companies operating domestic flights (Kalamata, Heraklion, Athens, Mytilini, Mykonos) in Greece are Aegean, Sky Express and Olympic.
 Also, airport provides international flights.
 Swiss (Zurich), Lufthansa (Frankfurt, Munich), Turkish (Istanbul), Ryan (Venice, Katowice, Dusseldorf, Frankfurt, Warsaw), Aeroflot (Moscow), Wizz (Vienna, Kutaisi), Austrian (Vienna), Transavia (Amsterdam) and Eurowings (Hamburg, Cologne) operate international flights.

 Bus service runs every 30 minutes.
 The journey from airport to the city center takes about 40 – 50 minutes.
 Single fare of bus is €2.
 Tickets can be purchased by vending machines on board the service also.